 With a young family of his own, Nathan is usually at his desk by 8am.
 He spends his day talking with commissioners to ascertain and understand their needs, supporting staff and trouble-shooting; supporting LifeLine’s quest to improve the quality of our service and extend it to more young people.
 A run or cycle home helps him unwind at the end of the day before joining in his own family life and bathing his young son.

-Daniel is a Director at LifeLine as well as being the National Executive Director of FaithAction.
+Daniel is the National Executive Director of FaithAction.
 He trained in History and Drama and before joining the team at LifeLine in 2003 taught History at a secondary school in the East End of London – in fact he is still most at home when training, presenting or learning himself.
-Indeed, in his role, he retains responsibility for the LifeLine Institute, an alternative school provision in Barking & Dagenham.
+Indeed, in his role, he retains responsibility for the LifeLine School, an alternative school provision in Barking & Dagenham.